kavishgr/tempomail/README.md

-> NOTE: **I'm refactoring the code with an interactive user interface.
+> NOTE: **Currently writing an interactive user interface.
 All emails will be encrypted with Protonmail's PGP.
 There will be an option to use a DarkWeb disposible email service on the TOR network.
 Stay tuned!**

 # tempomail